 A Place in History

 Late last year, we were contacted by the State Library of Queensland (SLQ), who requested our permission to archive Femeconomy’s website to the Australian National Web Archive.
 This means Femeconomy will be able to be accessed by the public globally in perpetuity.
-The reason Femeconomy was selected is because it meets the guidelines as being a subject of social, political, cultural, artistic, religious, scientific or economic significance and relevant to Queensland.
+The reason Femeconomy was selected is because it meets the guidelines as being a subject of social, political, cultural or economic significance and relevant to Queensland.